pknichols/OMNIeDNA/README.md

 All components have been successfully printed on a Prusa MK4S using the following parameters:

-- **Filament:** 1.75mm PETG plastic (recommended over PLA for toughness and frequent use in harsh environments, routine bleach decontamination)
+- **Filament:** 1.75mm PETG plastic (recommended over PLA for toughness, frequent use in harsh environments, and routine bleach decontamination)
 - **Infill:** Gyroid, 20% (superior strength-to-weight ratio using less material, reducing print costs)
 - **Layer height:** 0.15-0.20 mm
-- **Brim:** Inner and outer 5 – 8mm brim (to increase bed adhesion and reduce warping)
 - **Print temperature:** 220°C – 260°C
 - **Heated bed:** 70 – 80°C